kikofernandez/programmingfightclub/chapters/recap.md

 ### Inheritance

-A class can inherit methods from other classes, called inheritance.
+A class can inherit methods from other [classes], called inheritance.
 The class that inherits methods is called *subclass* while the class that provides them is called *super class*.
 Java has single inheritance, meaning that the subclass can inherit only from a single class while Python has a limited form of multiple inheritance.